Today's Bible Reading: Revelation 1

 The introduction or prologue to the vision introduces us to Jesus, one like a Son of Man.
-The doxology of verse 8 gives praise to God--who was, is, and is to come.
-Revelation is written to the churches to encourage them.
-The message is that Christ is walking among the persecuted churches.
+The doxology of verse 8 gives praise to God -- the one who was, who is, and who is to come.
+Revelation is written to the first-century churches to encourage them.
+One way to summarize the message of the first part of Revelation is that Christ is walking among the persecuted churches to comfort them.

 John is told to write "what you have seen, what is now and what will take place later."
 This may be a past-present-future reference, but grammatically, it is more probably an appositive construction.
 The meaning is this: "Write what you have seen; that is, what currently is and what will soon take place."